scalable-web-systems/497s-F22/syllabus/syllabus.md

 The final course grade involves assignments that relate to discussion and notes of the material and a semester group project.
 The breakdown of assignments (some graded, some not) are:

-- **(40%) Homework**: individual or group activities that range from setting up various software components and/or platforms (e.g., git, GitHub, coding environment, docker, AWS/Azure) to programming assignments.
+- **(20%) Homework**: Individual or group activities that range from setting up various software components and/or platforms (e.g., git, GitHub, coding environment, docker, AWS/Azure) to programming assignments.
+These are often started in class.

+- **(20%) Developer Notebook**: You will be required to maintain a developer notebook.
+This will be a Github repository used to record your own research work that you accomplish through out the semester.
+Each report will consist of a markdown file and possibly code exemplars that you used to explore the material.
+We will evaluate your notebook periodically and it will be used as part of the final grade assignment and adjustment.

+- **(30%) Participation**: This course requires your participation.
+This is especially important when working on a team with other people.
+Participation can take many forms, however, we need a mechanism to evaluate that participation.
+You will be required to complete several surveys and evaluation forms during the semester that records your independent work as well as the work you complete with your team.
+In addition to your own evaluation, you will be required to evaluate your team members.
+This will provide the course staff with a good understanding of your participation activities as well as those of your team members.

-- **(40%) Project Milestones**: team-based activities that involve the construction of a scalable web system that your team will design and implement.
+- **(20%) Project Milestones**: Team-based activities that involve the construction of a scalable web system that your team will design and implement.
 This will range from a team GitHub repository setup to the construction of various micro-services and front-end UI components.

-- **(20%) Project Presentation**: a live or recorded presentation of your team’s project and demonstration of a working prototype.
+- **(10%) Project Presentation**: A live or recorded presentation of your team’s project and demonstration of a working prototype.

 All grades will be accessible through the Moodle Gradebook and updated at the completion of grading each assessment.